 The Mitten & The Three Snow Bears

 The Mitten is a beautiful Ukrainian retelling of a story of a young boy who loses his mitten.
 He had dropped it in the snow on a walk through the woods.
 And while he didn’t notice it was missing, the animals sure did notice it was there.
 One by one, the animals crawled into the glove.
 Each animal is bigger than the one before.
 While the text tells the funny story of the mitten, the illustrations tell the reader what Nicki, the young boy, is up to throughout the day!

 The Three Bears is the story of an Inuit girl who was ice fishing when she noticed her sled dogs drifting away on an ice floe.
 So, she sets off to save them but comes upon an empty igloo along the way.
 Similar to Goldilocks, Aloo-ki decides to go inside while the polar bears, who live there, are away.
 She eats soup, tries on boots, and takes a nap.
 The polar bear family swims out to rescue Aloo-ki’s dogs, all while she is fast asleep in the baby polar bear’s bed.

 Wemberly Worried & Chrysanthemum: Final Best Books for Compare and Contrast Set

 Wemberly Worried is a classic Kevin Henkes story about Wemberly, who worries.
 She worries about everything!
-However, she must start school, which is something that worried her, too.
+However, she must start school, which is something that worries her, too.
 Coincidentally, she learns that she isn’t the only one who worries when she meets a new friend at school.
 Finally, she is able to build a connection and spend her time having fun, instead of worrying!

 Want to read more about Compare & Contrast?